 The Anaplan Way (TAW) is our tried and true project management methodology that has proven successful over hundreds of project implementations and across lines of business and industries.
-The Anaplan Way is a methodology that ensures a successful deployment of the Anaplan platform, delivers transparency during each phase of an implementation to keep the project on track, and positions the platform for strong user adoption.
-The Anaplan Way is designed to be flexible and dynamic, allowing for the twists and turns that a project may face.
+This methodology ensures a successful deployment of the Anaplan platform, delivers transparency during each phase of an implementation to keep the project on track, and positions the platform for strong user adoption.
+It is designed to be flexible and dynamic, allowing for the twists and turns that a project may face!

 Many Anaplan customers do 3–4 releases of Anaplan within a year, each release building on the existing implementation and iterating additional bells and whistles along the way.
 When scoping out your Anaplan project, a best practice is to lay the foundation in the first phase and then use future phases to integrate more complex business requirements.
 This will help with user adoption as end users and model builders become more skilled with Anaplan and its capabilities.

 Time Commitment: 20 hours

 Set a strong foundation

 Have clear and accurate information to lay the foundation and avoid confusion along the way.
 This information includes the manifesto (your goal), your business process, and your data.

 Create a change management and training plan at the beginning of the project, extending through Go-Live.